Khauri/directorify/README.md

 ## Development

 ### Docs
-The docs are a mess, but take a look by using
+The docs are a mess, but take a look by using:

 ```bash
 yarn docs